Credit: SaskParks

 Have Some Fun

-Baller’s Rec Room located in Regina’s Warehouse District is 10,000 square feet of fun and entertainment with batting cages, advanced arcade games, amazing food and drink.
+Baller’s Rec Room, located in Regina’s Warehouse District is 10,000 square feet of fun and entertainment with batting cages, advanced arcade games, amazing food and drink.
 Gather your friends or family and have a blast!

 Visit Claybank Brick Plant National Historic Site

 Step into a time machine and be whisked back in time to the early 20th-century industrial era in Canada at Claybank Brick Plant National Historic Site.
-You are at the North America’s best preserved brick-making site – a site that has remained unchanged from the day it opened in 1914.
+You are at North America’s best preserved brick-making site – a site that has remained unchanged from the day it opened in 1914.
 This is the place that supplied the fire bricks that lined the fire boxes of the Corvette warships in World War II.
-Around 1 h drive from Downtown Regina.
+Around a 1 h drive from Downtown Regina.
 The opening dates are yet to be announced.

 Get to know Sports Legends